 Hope Dohner ‘17

-As Staffing Services Analyst at Google, I work on headcount planning, productivity metrics and queue management operations for our scheduling organization.
-Every day, I use the cross-functional communication skills I developed in the MS in ETIM program to work with my fellow analysts, software engineers and business leaders.
-I also lean heavily on what I learned in my ETIM product management and UI prototyping classes to build tools and reporting for the business.
-Because I love working with all kinds of people to solve ambiguous problems, I didn’t want my career to take a strictly technical engineering path.
+As a people analyst at Google, I work on recruiting, headcount planning, and management.
+Every day, I use the cross-functional communication skills I developed in the MS in ETIM program to work with my fellow analysts, program managers, and business leaders.
+I also lean heavily on what I learned in the ETIM product management and UI prototyping classes to build tools and reporting for the business.
+Because I love working with all kinds of people to solve ambiguous problems, I didn't want my career to take a strictly technical engineering path.
 The MS in ETIM program aligned with my goals and enabled me to seamlessly transition the focus of my work life from being purely technical to a broader one that combines both engineering and business.View Hope's LinkedIn profile

 R&D Technology Management